zoliky/ansibledev/README.md

 This folder allows groups to be defined to provision computers with different sets of packages and configurations based on user needs.
 The `workstation` serves as a foundational group, containing packages and configurations provisioned for every user.
 All other groups inherit from `workstation` and may add additional modules as necessary.

-Example:

-John is a developer and he's in the `workstation_developer` group.
-Sarah wants lots of board and puzzle games, so she's in the `workstation_gaming` group.
-Zoltan loves using Emacs and needs LaTeX, which is really big (8GB), so he's in the `workstation_editing` group.
-John and Sarah prefer not to have such large software installed and configured on their machines.

 Host variables
 --------------